sam0x17/conduit/README.md

 (Single Page Apps).

 ## Intended Audience
-Conduit is designed for developers who:
+Conduit is designed for developers:
-* want a no-nonsense frontend framework that is fast, short, simple, and that isn't reactjs/vuejs/etc
+* who want a no-nonsense frontend framework that is fast, short, simple, and isn't reactjs/vuejs/etc
-* don't want to have to use newer javascript dialects or an entire Node.js ecosystem just to write browser javascript
+* that don't want to have to use newer javascript dialects or an entire Node.js ecosystem just to write browser javascript
-* want SPAs that can be hosted in cloud storage but can still be indexed by search engines
+* that want SPAs that can be hosted in cloud storage but can still be indexed by search engines
-* want instant page loads
+* that want instant page loads
-* like the idea of sane, opinionated defaults, and convention over configuration
+* who like the idea of sane, opinionated defaults, and convention over configuration
-* believe in the value of pre-compiled views/templates
+* who believe in the value of pre-compiled views/templates
-* are _so done_ with server side rendering, wrangling web servers and 20 minute docker deploys
+* that are _so done_ with server side rendering, wrangling web servers and 20 minute docker deploys
-* need a scalable frontend for their serverless web app / API
+* that need a scalable frontend for their serverless web app / API

 ## Features
 * cross-platform `conduit` binary that comes with all the functionality you need to create, test, and deploy your app